peckb1/advent-of-code/README.md

 * Day 04.
   * After Day 03's shennanigans, this was a happy break.

-* Day 08.
+* Day 07.
   * A nice little bit of maths.

+* **Day 08**
+  * Having to figure out the encoding, was just fun!

 **Interesting approaches:**

 * The double window for Day01 part 02
+* The guarantee for Day08 part 02 that you can find one of [2, 3, 5] and [0, 6, 9] and the other unknowns can be ignored

 ## Takeaways

 * Setting up a Kotlin project with Dagger should have more examples than the multitude of Android examples out there

-* Coding up a better abstraction in Part one leads to a much simpler part two instead of just hacking together a solution.
+* Coding up a better abstraction in Part one *often* leads to a much simpler part two instead of just hacking together a solution.